snonux/foo.zone/gemfeed/2023-06-01-kiss-server-monitoring-with-gogios.md

 Gogios is a minimalistic and easy-to-use monitoring tool I programmed in Google Go designed specifically for small-scale self-hosted servers and virtual machines.
 The primary purpose of Gogios is to monitor my personal server infrastructure for `foo.zone`, my MTAs, my authoritative DNS servers, my NextCloud, Wallabag and Anki sync server installations, etc.

-With compatibility with the Nagios Check API, Gogios offers a simple yet effective solution for users looking to monitor a limited number of resources.
+With compatibility with the Nagios Check API, Gogios offers a simple yet effective solution to monitor a limited number of resources.
 In theory, Gogios scales to a couple of thousand checks, though.
-In this blog post, we'll explore Gogios' features, configuration, and use cases to help you determine if it's the proper monitoring solution for your needs, too.
 You can clone it from Codeberg here:

 [https://codeberg.org/snonux/gogios](https://codeberg.org/snonux/gogios)